jrsinclair/mazes-presentation/presentation.md

 ## Scary

 Note: People think it's scary.
 And often they think it's scary because it's easy to get yourself into a situation where you have infinite recursion.
 And that's fair.
-I undersand that.
+I understand that.

 ---